An Introduction to Stresses and Strains

 The von Mises stress, which is a scalar quantity, is related to the principal stresses by:

-The hydrostatic stress, which is also a scalar, can be written
+The hydrostatic stress, which is also a scalar, can be written:

 Under simple uniaxial tension or compression, the von Mises stress is equal to the applied stress, while the hydrostatic stress is equal to one third of it.
 The von Mises stress is always positive, while the hydrostatic stress can be positive or negative.
 It is not appropriate to think of the von Mises stress as being “tensile”, as one would if it were a normal stress (with a positive sign).
 It’s effectively a type of (volume-averaged) shear stress.
 Shear stresses do not really have a sign, but it’s conventional to treat them as positive, as indeed is done for the von Mises stress.